amcrain/Technical-Writing-Portfolio/README.md

 **Visit the portfolio:** [https://amcrain.github.io/Technical-Writing-Portfolio/](https://amcrain.github.io/Technical-Writing-Portfolio/)

+The site is automatically deployed on every push to the `main` branch via GitHub Actions.

 ## ✨ Key Features

 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices using Tailwind CSS